clemens/clemens.github.com/rates.md

 </h3>
 <p>

-If you want me to work on a project **regularly over a longer period** of time, we might negotiate a discounted rate.
+If you want me to work on a project <strong>regularly over a longer period</strong>
+of time, we might negotiate a discounted rate.
-Discounts for **things that interest me personally** (say, technically challenging or working in a city/country I really want to visit) might be possible, too.
+Discounts for <strong>things that interest me personally</strong> (say, technically challenging or working in a city/country I really want to visit) might be possible, too.
-I have worked for lower-than-standard rates for **non profit organizations** in the past and I am definitely willing to do it again.
+I have worked for lower-than-standard rates for <strong>non profit organizations</strong> in the past and I am definitely willing to do it again.

 </p>
 <p>